 Putting Down An Aggressive Dog may be the only thing left to consider, but it still is an incredibly challenging decision to make.
 Dealing with an aggressive dog’s behaviour will make the owner emotional, frustrated and can be a financial burden.
 In some cases, the only solution is to consider dog euthanasia.

-Before you decide upon euthanasia, you should consider the other options available:
+Before any decision is made regarding euthanasia, you need to consider the other options available:

 Vets will consider every other option before recommending dog euthanasia.
 Your aggressive dog needs to have extensive tests to ensure that its behaviour is not caused by pain.
 It is unlikely that you’ll be able to sort your dog’s aggressive behaviour in a single visit to your vet.
 A visit to the vet’s surgery might even cause your dog more anxiety and increase its aggressive behaviour.